 You may want to set a Callback Date as part of the disposition of a call. turboDial provides direct access to allow you to set a Callback Date field in the Infusionsoft Contact Record.
 The Callback Date feature in turboDial provides these capabilities:

-- The date is saved in the Infusionsoft Contact record where it can be viewed, and Infusionsoft Contact Searches can be filtered based on the date.
+- The date is saved in the Keap/Infusionsoft Contact record where it can be viewed, and Keap/Infusionsoft Contact Searches can be filtered based on the date.

 - The date is displayed and can be modified in the turboDial panel.

-- When the date is saved for a Contact turboDial will attempt to trigger an API Goal in your Infusionsoft account, and you can optionally setup automation to be performed when that goal is triggered.
+- When the date is saved for a Contact and that date is in the future, turboDial will attempt to trigger an API Goal in your Infusionsoft account.
+You can optionally setup automation to be performed when that goal is triggered.
 That automation could include steps to proactively inform one of your Users that the call back is due.

 There are 2 primary steps an Admin user must follow to enable the Callback Date feature:

 - Create a Contact Custom field where the Callback date will be saved.